catherineloesch/project4-react-frontend/README.md

 ```

 I then followed along the documentation further to create Create devise controllers and routes
-end up with users controllers: sessions controller and registrations controller
+end up with users controllers: sessions controller and registrations controller.

 ```ruby